super-exchange/super-exchange/source/en/index.html.md

 # Quick Start

-## Access Preparation
+## Create APIkey

 To use API, please log into the webpage first, create an API key through [User Center] - [API Managment], and then develop and trade according to the details of this documentation.

-You can click 'https://www.coinstore.com/#/user/bindAuth/ManagementAPI' to create an API Key.
+[You can click here to create an API Key]: https://www.coinstore.com/#/user/bindAuth/ManagementAPI

 Each user can create 5 groups of API Keys, and each group of API Keys can bind 5 different IP addresses.
 Once an API key binds an address, the API interface can only be called by using the API key from the bound IP address.
 For security reasons, it is strongly recommended that you bind the corresponding IP address for API key.